daviddavis/pulp-k8s/README.md

 ### server.conf

 Edit `secrets/full-server.conf` to your liking.
-Consider such settings as the default admin password.
+Defaults will work, but consider such settings as the initial admin password.
 For settings that are already populated with non-default values, those values are likely important to integration with other k8s resources.
 It's wise to understand the current value before changing it.

-"minify" the config when you are done.
-You will see the script create `server.conf`.

-    ./make-server-conf.sh

 ### Certificates